genome-spy/genome-spy/docs/grammar/transform/index.md

-# Transforms
+# Data transformation

-Transforms allow for building a pipeline that modifies the data before the data objects are mapped into marks.
-They may filter or derive data, adding or removing fields or data objects.
+With transforms, you can build a pipeline that modifies the data before the objects are mapped to marks.
+For example, they may filter or derive data, adding or removing fields or data objects.

 !!! warning "Departure from Vega-Lite"